 - Setup can only be done over USB using the Particle CLI (no mobile app support).

-- Requires Device OS 0.7.0 for WPA2 Enterprise Support.
+- Requires Device OS 0.7.0 or later for WPA2 Enterprise Support.

 - Device OS 1.5.4-rc.1 or 2.0.x or later is required if concatenated certificates (intermediate certificates) are required.